 ABOUT NEW ZEALAND - PACIFIC'S TRIPLE STAR

-New Zealand is one of several large islands around the globe where there have never been native snake populations.
-Snakes are more common than lizards around the world, and yet New Zealand is home to several species of lizard and not a single snake.
-The country is made up of some of the worlds most spectacular landscapes, from vast mountain ranges, steaming volcanoes to sweeping coastlines.
-It is a natural playground for thrill seekers and adventurers and those who simply want to visit for the culture and landscapes.
+New Zealand is one of several large islands around the globe where there have never been native snake populations - not a single snake.
+Hosting some of the worlds most spectacular landscapes, from vast mountain ranges, steaming volcanoes to sweeping coastlines it is a natural playground for thrill seekers and adventurers and those who simply want to visit for the culture and landscapes.
 New Zealand is the first country to see the sun every day which rises in the East and sets in the West.
 At night the southern hemisphere sky offers some of the best stargazing opportunities in the world.

 New Zealand has 4 seasons and New Zealanders are called Kiwis.
 The name derives from their national bird the kiwi, the national symbol of New Zealand.
 Kiwis are competitive often "punching above their weight" around the world and are strong in their Kiwi Pride.
 The country is rich in its history.
 A vast number of Kiwis have earned international recognition in many spheres – from sports to the arts, science and entertainment.
 They split the atom!